Eric GriffithCertified Surgical Assistant

 MY BILLING PROCESS

 As a certified surgical assistant, my role in the operating theatre is essential for the safe and efficient completion of the surgical case.
 It is important that you, as the patient, understand my role in the OR and the billing process.
-I will reach out via phone or mail at least 72 hours prior to the surgical date.
-The initial contact will give you an opportunity to ask questions and understand my purpose and role in your surgery.
+Throughout your experience, I will contact you via mail and email to communicate every step.
+The initial contact will provide all of my contact information and give you an opportunity to address any questions regarding my purpose and role in your surgery.
 On the day of your operation, I am happy to meet you and your family in the pre-operative area or will certainly be setting up the OR and assisting during the case to optimize your surgical experience and outcome.
+Following your surgery, I will again mail or email you a letter stating I was present during your surgery, my role and all my contact information should any questions arise.

-Once the surgery is completed, I will submit a medical claim to the insurance company.
-In addition, I will send you a letter detailing the surgical case.
-At any point, if questions arise, please feel free to contact me by phone or email.
+A short time after the surgery is completed, I will submit a medical claim to the insurance company in a similar fashion to the surgeon.
 Every attempt will be made to obtain payment from your insurance company through the standard billing process.
-Billed charges to your insurance will be based on surgeon charges for the case.
-If denied by your insurance, patient responsibility will vary based on case but NOT to exceed $350.
+Billed charges to your insurance will be based on time and complexity of the surgery.
+Patient responsibility will vary based on the case but NOT to exceed $350.
 For any questions or concerns regarding my billing process please feel free to contact me any time.

 Get Adobe ReaderYou will need the Adobe Reader to view & print these documents.